 FactStream, our iPhone/iPad app, has a new feature that displays the latest fact-checks from FactCheck.org, PolitiFact and The Washington Post.

 FactStream was conceived as an app for live fact-checking during debates and speeches.
+(We had a successful beta test during the State of the Union address in January.)
 But our new “daily stream” makes the app valuable every day.
 You can check it often to get summaries of the newest fact-checks and then click through to the full articles.